- August 25, 2016

 - The artwork is clean and visually appealing, contributing to an enjoyable gaming atmosphere.

-- The game suffers from poor optimization, leading to frustrating frame drops and a lack of settings to adjust for a better experience.
+- The game suffers from poor optimization, leading to frustrating frame drops and a lack of settings to adjust gameplay, which can detract from the experience.

-- The AI can be overly punishing, with enemies capable of spotting players too easily and causing instant deaths, leading to a frustrating experience.
+- The AI can be overly punishing, with enemies capable of spotting players too easily and causing instant deaths, which some players feel creates artificial difficulty.

 story